Shanghainese: History

-The speech of Shanghai had long been influenced by those spoken around Jiaxing, then Suzhou during the Qing Dynasty.
+The speech of Shanghai had long been influenced by those dialects spoken about Jiaxing and Suzhou.
 Suzhounese literature, Chuanqi, Tanci, and folk songs all influenced early Shanghainese.

-During the 1850s, the port of Shanghai was opened, and a large number of migrants entered the city.
+During the 1850s, the port of Shanghai was opened, and a large number of migrants, particularly from Ningbo and the Jianghuai area, entered the city.
+Around this time, missionaries such as Joseph Edkins and Tarleton Perry Crawford would document the phonology of the language.
 This led to many loanwords from both the West and the East, especially from Ningbonese, and like Cantonese in Hong Kong, English.
 In fact, "speakers of other Wu dialects traditionally treat the Shanghai vernacular somewhat contemptuously as a mixture of Suzhou and Ningbo dialects."
 This has led to Shanghainese becoming one of the fastest-developing languages of the Wu Chinese subgroup, undergoing rapid changes and quickly replacing Suzhounese as the prestige dialect of the Yangtze River Delta region.
 It underwent sustained growth that reached a peak in the 1930s during the Republican era, when migrants arrived in Shanghai and immersed themselves in the local tongue.
 Migrants from Shanghai also brought Shanghainese to many overseas Chinese communities.
-As of 2016, 83.4 thousand people in Hong Kong are still able to speak Shanghainese.
+As of 2016, 83,400 people in Hong Kong are still able to speak Shanghainese.
 Shanghainese is sometimes viewed as a tool to discriminate against immigrants.
 Migrants who move from other Chinese cities to Shanghai have little ability to speak Shanghainese.
 Among the migrant people, some believe Shanghainese represents the superiority of native Shanghainese people.
 Some also believe that native residents intentionally speak Shanghainese in some places to discriminate against the immigrant population to transfer their anger to migrant workers, who take over their homeland and take advantage of housing, education, medical, and job resources.

-After the People's Republic of China's government imposed and promoted Standard Chinese as the official language of all of China, Shanghainese has started its decline.
-During the Chinese economic reform of 1978, Shanghainese has once again took in a large number of migrants.
+After the People's Republic of China's government imposed and promoted Standard Chinese as the official language of all of China, Shanghainese had started its decline.
+During the Chinese economic reform of 1978, Shanghai has once again taken in a large number of migrants.
 Due to the prominence of Standard Mandarin, learning Shanghainese was no longer necessary for migrants.
 However, Shanghainese remained a vital part of the city's culture and retained its prestige status within the local population.
 In the 1990s, it was still common for local radio and television broadcasts to be in Shanghainese.
 For example, in 1995, the TV series Sinful Debt featured extensive Shanghainese dialogue; when it was broadcast outside Shanghai (mainly in adjacent Wu-speaking areas) Mandarin subtitles were added.
-The Shanghainese TV series Lao Niang Jiu (老娘舅, "Old Uncle") was broadcast from 1995 to 2007 and was popular among Shanghainese residents.
+The Shanghainese TV series Lao Niang Jiu (老娘舅, "Old Uncle") was broadcast from 1995 to 2007; it was popular among Shanghainese residents.
 Shanghainese programming has since slowly declined amid regionalist-localist accusations.
 From 1992 onward, Shanghainese use was discouraged in schools, and many children native to Shanghai can no longer speak Shanghainese.
 In addition, Shanghai's emergence as a cosmopolitan global city consolidated the status of Mandarin as the standard language of business and services, at the expense of the local language.